AhsanIqbalSE/Property-Management-Blockchain-Dapp/README.md

 # Blockchain from scratch in NodeJS
-these are the following use in this project: html css javascript bootstrap handlebar (template engine) nodejs (express) mongoDB
+these are the following use in this project: html, css, javascript, bootstrap, handlebar (template engine), nodejs (express), mongoDB